 Using Birria Meat in Quesatacos or Tamales

-After making this stew with the rich broth, you can shred the meat and use in a Quesatacos recipe.
+After making this stew with the rich broth, you can shred the meat and use in this Quesatacos recipe (aka birria tacos).

 Similar Mexican Meat Recipes